kesla/design-challenges/project-2/thoughts.md

 * I'm surprised how often things are centered without me noticing

 * The arrow was really difficult to get done - I'm wondering if this is the best way to handle them.

+* again I get reminded how small changes gets bigger when things are repeated.
+Everything looks fine, there's no problems!
+But it's just a bit odd...